Clinical Practice Guideline Development Process

 The Guidelines Subcommittee, of ASTRO’s Clinical Affairs and Quality Council, oversees the development of clinical practice guidelines based on systematic methods to evaluate and classify evidence.
 Task force members translate the best available scientific evidence into recommendations that serve as the foundation of quality care in radiation oncology.
 They guide physicians and the patients they serve, improve patient care, reduce practice variation and resource utilization, identify gaps in the evidence base, and support measure development and national quality reporting requirements.

 ASTRO has a rigorous development process that aligns with the National Academy of Medicine and Council of Medical Specialty Societies standards for developing trustworthy guidelines and systematic reviews.
-See ASTRO's guideline development process overview for details under each of these main steps:
+See ASTRO's methodology guide and guideline development process overview for details, which include these main steps: